OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/dr_config_and_deployment.md

 Client: client.rbd-mirror-peer-a
 ```

-The direction should be `rx-tx` and the client should be set correctly to match the keyring file.
+The `Direction` field should display `rx-tx` and the client should be set correctly to match the keyring file.
 The name should also be shown correctly (`site-a`).

 ### Install the `rbd-mirror` Daemon on Site B